ciph3rwoman/Kusto_Detective_Agency_S2/README.md

 ## What is Kusto Detective Agency?
 The Kusto Detective Agency is a set of 5 challenges and an onboarding session that is designed to help you learn the Kusto Query Language (KQL).
-KQLis the language used by several Azure services including Azure Monitor, Sentinel, M365 Defender and Azure Data Explorer (ADX).
+KQL is the language used by several Azure services including Azure Monitor, Sentinel, M365 Defender and Azure Data Explorer (ADX).